iwarapter/sonar-puppet/README.md

 Description
 -----------
 This plugin enables analysis of [Puppet] projects.
 It comes with rules provided by [Puppet lint].
+This is currently written to support the grammar for [Puppet 3.8], support for the future parser is not currently available.

 Requirements
 ------------